 - Toss chicken again, making sure to spread garlic and spices evenly, and arrange in a single layer skin side up, tucking in skin underneath.
 You want things tight.

-- Remove from the oven, cover and let stand for 5 minutes to allow juices to settle.
+- Remove chicken thighs from the oven, cover and let stand for 5 minutes to allow juices to settle.

-- Serve warm, skin removed for healthier version with brown rice, quinoa or cauliflower risotto.
-It's a restaurant quality date night dinner.
+- Serve warm, skin removed for healthier version with brown rice, quinoa or salad.

-- Store: Cooked chicken thighs keep well in the fridge for up to 5 days.
-They are perfect for a meal prep and taste amazing cold.
-Like my grandma’s ground chicken burgers, we might sneak one walking by the fridge.
+- Store: Leftovers keep well in the fridge for up to 5 days.
+They are perfect for meal prep and taste amazing cold.